 Registration and Enrollment Requirements

 Following the receipt of your admission letter, per State legislation effective January 1, 2012, all entering Texas college students must receive a vaccination or booster (if the vaccination is five years old) against bacterial meningitis before enrollment in accordance with Texas Education Code, Section 51.9192.
-Questions concerning the bacterial meningitis requirement and forms should be directed to the Office of the Registrar, 972-883-2342 or go to http://www.utdallas.edu/student/registrar.
+Entering students who are 22 years of age or older are exempt.
+Questions concerning the bacterial meningitis requirement and forms should be directed to the Office of the Registrar, 972-883-2342 or go to www.utdallas.edu/student/registrar.

 A graduate student must be registered in any session:

 - during which they are taking courses, or taking examinations, required in his/her degree program.

 - in which he/she requires guidance in the preparation of a thesis or dissertation required in his/her degree program.
 Additionally, a thesis/dissertation student must complete in a total of at least three thesis or dissertation hours prior to graduating.

 - for at least one credit hour in the semester in which they plan to graduate.
 The graduating students may avail themselves of this rule only one time.
 Some programs may require additional semester hours.